tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 “But here you are!”
 His southern accent was already irritating.
 He grabbed my shoulders with teary eyes like I was a stray fucking cat he had just adopted.

-“You're Johnson, right?
+“You're J, right?
 I'm Nathaniel!” he held out the bag, and I caught the unmistakable smell of fried food.

 “Do you want Five Guys?”